BigRiceBall-zz/shellscripts/README.md

 # shellscripts
 The main goal of this project is to automate the initial configuration of hadoop.

-Note: At present, it only support one namenode and one datanode.

-# Run
+### Run
+***
+automatically configure all including jdk, ntp, ssh, hadoop in server and all clients (Note: configure the file "clients.xml" in ./clients folder before runing the following command)
+`python hadoopconfig.py password`

+automatically download and configure hadoop in server
+`./hadoopmaster.sh password masterhostname`

+automatically transfer hadoop to client
+`./hadoopmaster.sh password client clienthostname`

-automatically download java jdk and congfigure enviroment vairables, ssh, ntp, hadoop.
-(This script will run pre-config.sh and hadoopconfig.sh together, so you only need to run the following command)
+automatically download java jdk and congfigure enviroment vairables, ssh, and ntp in server
+`./serverpreconfig.sh password`

+automatically transfer java jdk, ssh, and ntp to client
-./configure.sh password server
+`./clientpreconfig.sh password client`

 # Explanation of the files

-## automatically download java jdk and congfigure enviroment vairables, ssh, ntp in namenode and datanode

-./pre-config.sh password server

-## automatically download hadoop and configure it in namenode and datanode
-./hadoopconfig.sh password server

-## automatically configure the NTP server and send configuration to client
-./sync.sh password client

-## automatically configure the client jdk
-./sshautopgconfig.sh client password

-## automatically configure ssh that it can assess client without password
-./sshwopassconfig.sh client password